cwashmun20/cda-tools/README.md

 - `RookieVetLevel` — Rookie Lead, Rookie Follow

 ### Rules Package
-`entry_checking/lib/rules/` contains FLC validation logic (proficiency, eligibility, consecutive-level rules).
+`entry_checking/lib/rules/` contains FLC validation logic: proficiency/point-out calculations, partnership eligibility (including duplicate-entry and Nightclub consecutive-level checks), consecutive-level rules, and recommended-level suggestions.
 It operates on `cda_core` domain objects (`Dancer`, `Partnership`, `Dance`) but lives outside `cda_core` since it's entry-checking-specific, not core domain.
 Validation logic returns structured `EligibilityResult` and `LevelViolation` dataclasses instead of printing directly, so results can be consumed by both the CLI and a future web UI.

 ### API Layer
 API communication is isolated in `cda_core/lib/api/`.
 The `DancerRecord` dataclass provides typed access to CDA database responses.
 To use the API: